 Congress passed a special law to exempt Mattis from the requirement that commissioned officers be out of active duty at least seven years before serving as defense secretary.
 Within hours of Trump's being sworn in as president, the Senate confirmed Mattis in a 98-1 vote as secretary of defense.
 Click here to learn more about Mattis.

 Secretary of housing and urban developmentDr.
-Ben Carson - Offer announced Dec.
-5
+Ben Carson - Confirmed March 2

 Carson, a retired neurosurgeon, was a Trump rival during the 2016 Republican primaries.
-He has never held elected office or worked in government.
-Click here to learn more about the selection of Carson.
+He has never held elected office bor worked in government.
+Click here to learn more about Carson.